Friday’s TSX breakouts: An oversold dividend stock yielding 5.7% to put on your radar

-Today, five companies in the S&P/TSX composite index are scheduled to release their quarterly results.
+Today, four companies in the S&P/TSX composite index are scheduled to release their quarterly results.

-They are: Allied Properties REIT (AP.un-T), Bank of Nova Scotia (BNS-T), Gibson Energy Inc. (GEI-T), Pretium Resources Inc. (PVG-T), and Secure Energy Services Inc. (SES-T).
+They are: Allied Properties REIT (AP.un-T), Gibson Energy Inc. (GEI-T), Pretium Resources Inc. (PVG-T), and Secure Energy Services Inc. (SES-T).

 In terms of economic reports, there are no Canadian releases.
 In the U.S., February final services and composite Purchasing Managers Index data will be announced along with the February ISM non-manufacturing index.